Massive gas tanker explosion in Mexico City kills 3 people and injures 70 others

-MEXICO CITY (AP) — Mexico City's mayor said late Wednesday that three people had died and 70 were injured in the explosion of a gas tanker truck along a major Mexico City highway.
+MEXICO CITY (AP) — A gas tanker truck exploded and burned multiple vehicles under a Mexico City highway overpass Wednesday, killing three people and injuring 70 others, some with their entire bodies charred and others waiting for help in the road with burns and torn clothing.

+The crash on a major highway sent flames and smoke billowing over the south of the capital.

-Mayor Clara Brugada called the explosion under a highway overpass an “emergency” that burned 18 vehicles and left 19 of those injured in grave condition.
+Mayor Clara Brugada called the explosion an “emergency” that burned 18 vehicles and left 19 of those injured in grave condition.
+Among those injured were a baby and a 2-year-old child.

 Brugada said prosecutors were investigating, but it appeared that the truck exploded after it tipped over on the highway.